Francesca Sacchi Tommasi

-Francesca Sacchi Tommasi is an independent Italian art dealer.
+Francesca Sacchi Tommasi is an Italian art dealer and gallery owner, known for her management of two contemporary art galleries in Florence and Pietrasanta.
+Her work focuses on curating exhibitions that blend modern and historical elements, reflecting her family's long-standing involvement in the arts.

 Early life

-Francesca Sacchi Tommasi is the daughter of the artist Claudo Sacchi and Ilaria Tommasi.
-She is also granddaughter of Marcello Tommasi.
-She studied Political Sciences at the University of "La Sapienza" based in Rome.
+Francesca Sacchi Tommasi is the daughter of the artist Claudio Sacchi and Ilaria Tommasi.
+She is also the granddaughter of Marcello Tommasi.
+She studied Political sciences at the University of "La Sapienza" based in Rome.

 Career

 Raised in a family of artists, Francesca trained at the Koefia Academy of Arts and Costume in Rome.
 After an experience in the fashion industry as an organizer of fashion shows in Milan (Prada, Fendi), in 2008, she moved to Positano, where she worked for the galleries Franco Senesi Fine Arts and Liquid Art System.